pachyderm/pachyderm/doc/enterprise/s3gateway.md

    <ListAllMyBucketsResult><Owner><ID>00000000000000000000000000000000</ID><DisplayName>pachyderm</DisplayName></Owner><Buckets><Bucket><Name>master. train</Name><CreationDate>2019-07-12T22:09:50.274391271Z</CreationDate></Bucket><Bucket><Name>master.pre_process</Name><CreationDate>2019-07-12T21:   58:50.930608352z</CreationDate></Bucket><Bucket><Name>master.split</Name><CreationDate>2019-07-12T21:58:09.074523275Z</CreationDate></                Bucket><Bucket><Name>stats.split</Name><CreationDate>2019-07-12T21:58:09.074523275Z</CreationDate></Bucket><Bucket><Name>master.raw_data</Name><CreationDate>2019-07-12T21:36:27.975670319Z</CreationDate></Bucket></Buckets></ListAllMyBucketsResult>
    ```

-   You can can `localhost` instead of the cluster IP
+   You can specify `localhost` instead of the cluster IP
    address to access the Pachyderm Dashboard and the S3 gateway.
-To enable
+   For this to work, enable
-   port forwarding, run the `pachctl port-forward` command.
+   port forwarding by running the `pachctl port-forward` command.

-   Pachyderm does not recommend to use port forwarding because Kubernetes'
+   However, Pachyderm does not recommend to heavily rely on port forwarding.
-   port forwarder incurs overhead and might not recover well from broken
+   Because Kubernetes' port forwarder incurs overhead, it might
+   not recover well from broken connections.
+Therefore, using
-   connections.
+   Pachyderm contexts or connecting to the S3 gateway directly
+   through the cluster IP address are more reliable and preferred
+   options.

-## Examples of Command-line Operations
+## Examples of Command-Line Operations

 The Pachyderm S3 gateway supports the following operations: